 My research focuses on the social and economic history of gender, race and culture contact in early America and the early modern Atlantic world, with a focus on clothing as a site of conflict over religion, sovereignty and political economy.
-My current project, Shirts Powdered Red: Haudenosaunee Women's Work in Three Centuries of Cross-Cultural Contact, examines Haudenosaunee (Iroquois) womens's labor and consumer choices from first contact through the reservation period of the mid-nineteenth century.
-My work is interdisciplinary and draws on material culture, archaeology, art and digital methods to examine economic change and consumer agency.
+My first book, Shirts Powdered Red: Haudenosaunee Gender, Trade, and Exchange, examines Haudenosaunee (Iroquois) women's labor and consumer choices from first contact through the reservation period of the mid-nineteenth century.
+My research is interdisciplinary and draws on material culture, archaeology, oral history, art, and digital methods to examine economic change and consumer agency.

 Michelle Renee Henault, "The Reproductive Life Cycle of Eighteenth-Century Britons"